The Best 10 Public Hospitals in Kenya

 Q: I am pregnant; can I use the services offered by public hospitals in Kenya?

 A: Yes, you can use the services offered by public hospitals in Kenya.
-However, you will need to check with the hospital to find out which services they offer for expectant mothers.
+However, you will need to check with the hospital to find out which services they provide for expectant mothers.
 Some hospitals have a special ward for pregnant women.

 Please follow and like us: